sizovs/PipelinR/README.md

 > **PipelinR** is a lightweight command processing pipeline ❍ ⇢ ❍ ⇢ ❍ for your Java awesome app.

+You can build a flexible service layer with PipelinR.

+### Spring example

 ### What makes PipelinR awesome
 - [x] Ready for production
 - [x] Zero dependencies